stevekane/promise-it-wont-hurt/README.md

 ### 1. NPM

 Create a new directory to do your workshop work in.
 Let's call it "promise-shop".
-You will need to initialize npm in this repo and then use npm to install "q".
+You will need to initialize npm in this repo.

 ```
 $ mkdir promise-shop && cd promise-shop
 $ npm init
-$ npm install q
 $ npm install -g promise-it-wont-hurt@latest
 ```